 At any given time, more than 18 million websites are being infected with malware.
-With new kinds of malware popping up every day, securing your site has become an absolute necessity.
+From SEO spam to spam link injection to pharma hacks – securing your site against such hack attempts is absolutely necessary.

 A WordPress Security plugin can not only scan and clean your site but also protect it from potential hacks and notify you of vulnerabilities.
 But first, you need to understand the kinds of malware out there, how it can affect your site and how to keep it at bay.
 Let’s look at a malware that has been raking up the news, the WP-VCD malware.

 The WP-VCD malware creates backdoors in your WordPress site by modifying the core WordPress files and adding new files in the /wp-includes directory.
 As soon as the malware is injected, it secretly creates an admin with the username “100010010” on your WordPress dashboard.
 This gives it access to your website and it can then inject more malicious code to be misused later.

 Where are the causes of this WP-VCD hack?